damonbarry/iotedge/builds/e2e/proxy/proxy.md

-This file documents how to set up a proxy environment in Azure for our E2E tests.
+This file documents how to add agent VMs to an existing proxy environment for end-to-end tests.

-The environment includes:
+These steps assume that the environment already includes:
 - A proxy server VM - full network connectivity, runs an HTTP proxy server (squid).
+- A Key Vault that contains the private keys used to SSH into any existing VMs.
+- The virtual network and network security group to which the new agent VMs will belong.
+These steps will add to the environment:
 - One or more proxy client VMs (aka "runners") - no internet-bound network connectivity except through the proxy server.
-- A Key Vault that contains the private keys used to SSH into the VMs.

 After installing the Azure CLI, enter the following commands to deploy and configure the VMs: